wd/kubectl-history/Readme.md

   list        List all the reversions of the resource

 Flags:
-  -h, --help                help for kubectl-history -c, --kubeconfig string   Path to the kubeconfig file to be used for Cli requests.
-  -n, --namespace string    If present, the namespace scope for this Cli request -v, --v Level             number for the log level verbosity
+  -c, --context string      the context scope for the request -h, --help                help for kubectl-history -f, --kubeconfig string   path to the kubeconfig file to be used for the requests -n, --namespace string    the namespace scope for the request -v, --v Level             number for the log level verbosity
       --version             version for kubectl-history